thir13en/typescript-training/notes/DECORATORS.md

 get executed first.

 ### Which decorators can use the returned value of the decorator?
 Class decorators, method decorators and accessors decorators

+### Parameters associated with a Method Decorator
+target, propertyKey, descriptor